boardfish/nvar/README.md

 Your tests shouldn't be reliant on your environment, so generally, you want to have `passthrough` set to `true` as little as possible.
 What it *is* useful for, however, is recording VCR cassettes.
 Set `passthrough: true` on necessary environment variables before recording VCR cassettes, then remove it and run your tests again to make sure they're not reliant on your environment.

+## Usage

+Now that you've been through and configured the environment variables that are necessary for your app, `Nvar` will write your environment variables to top-level constants, cast to any types you've specified, and raise an informative error if any are absent.
 ### .env files

 `Nvar` works well with gems like `dotenv` that source their config from a `.env` file.
 If an environment variable is unset when the app initializes and isn't present in `.env`, it will be added to that file.
-If a default value is specified in config, that will be passed to `.env` too.
+If a default value is specified in your `Nvar` config, that will be passed to `.env` too.

+When using gems such as `dotenv`, make sure you load those first so that the environment is ready for `Nvar` to check.

 ## Development